Japanese barque Kankō Maru: Replica

-A faithful replica of the original Kankō Maru was built in at the Verolme Shipyards in the Netherlands in 1987 based on the original plans for the Soembing preserved at the National Maritime Museum in Amsterdam.
+A faithful replica of the original Kankō Maru was built at the Verolme Shipyards in the Netherlands in 1987 based on the original plans for the Soembing preserved at the National Maritime Museum in Amsterdam.
 She was used as a tourism ship in the Huis Ten Bosch theme park in Sasebo, Nagasaki, and has been sailing along the coast of Japan since.
 The ship requires a 14-man crew, and can carry up to 300 passengers on short day cruises.

 Spaceship project

 Kankoh-maru is also the name of a proposed Japanese spaceship concept for space tourism.